Keokuk’s City Council

 The city has 19 firefighters, 24-full time police officers (plus 3 civilians, such as records clerks, etc.) and 51 public works employees.
 The mayor, elected to two-year terms, is at the helm of the river city.
 City council members, all four-year term seats, represent residents in city’s seven wards bringing concerns and suggestions to the table weekly for discussion, as well as 2 council member elected to at-large terms.

 City Council meetings are open to the public.
-The meetings are held at 6:30 p.m. on the first and third Thursday of every month at Keokuk City Hall.
-City council workshops start at 5:30 before every council meeting and special city council meetings are occasionally called.
+The meetings are held at 5:30 p.m. on the first and third Thursday of every month at Keokuk City Hall.
+City council workshops starts immediately following the Regular Meeting and special city council meetings are occasionally called.
 Keokuk’s city council and public works departments are working to carry out a plan to rebuild the city’s main arteries and neighborhood streets while completing a extensive sewer separation project.

 Plentiful drinking water is provided to residents and local industry by the Keokuk Municipal Water Works, a cutting edge water plant capable of exceeding the city’s demands.
 The water system, which was expanded in 1998 – 1999, has a daily production capacity of 24 million gallons.